renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 ```

 **Agent Selection Algorithm:**

+**Note**: This function is called **twice during request phase processing** - once for request phase policies and once for response phase policies.
+If either call fails validation (returns error), the entire request is rejected with an appropriate error response.

 ```go
 func (k *Kernel) createExecutionPlan(policies []*Policy) ([]AgentPolicyGroup, error) {
     // Stage 1: Check if ALL policies are supported by at least one agent (configuration check)